Huang-Frederic/Huang-Frederic/Technobrick.md

 ```

 > [!NOTE]
-> To get the path to the resources, you need an key that you can retrieve using the function default_project_key.
+> The default_project_key() function retrieves the current project key, while initAssetsDir updates all paths in the library to use the specified assets_folder.
 > initAssetsDir is a function that refractor the path to the assets folder for the whole lib.

 ## 💻 Installation